 But, yeah, these people or things could not be redeemed when they have to be devoted to destruction for God.
-And then, finally, in verse 30 to 33, there's the giving of the tithe.
+And then, finally, in verse 30 to 33, there's the giving of the tithe, you know, a tenth of every harvest or animal produce.

-You know, a tenth of every harvest or animal produced. this wasn't voluntarily given.
+This wasn't voluntarily given.
 This was mandatory because it rightly belonged to God, the King of Israel who gave them the land of Canaan and then who would make sure that the land would yield abundant blessings every year.

-[13:19] So, tithes belonged to God.
-But tithes could be redeemed, again, by paying 20% extra.

-And, again, we see here people have the tendency to cheat, right, by swapping the good harvest in a 10% with the bad one.
+So, tithes belonged to God, but tithes could be redeemed, again, by paying 20% extra.
+And, again, we see here people have the tendency to cheat, right, by swapping the good harvest in the 10% with the bad one.

-But if they did that, then both would become gods.
+[13:36] But, if they did that, then both would become gods.
 So, God had been good to Israel before they were obedient or disobedient to him.